Journeys Through Western Rail History by various authors.

 The Origin of the Steam Locomotive by Matthew R. Young.
 Two pages about the actual origin of the steam locomotive.

-Colorado Railroad Museum, hardcover with dust jacket, 168 pages, 8.5 x 11 x .75 in., over 200 illustrations, including many in color, acid free paper.
+Colorado Railroad Museum, hardcover with dust jacket, 168 pages, standard portrait book 8 x 10 in., over 200 illustrations, including many in color, acid free paper.